alexxyu/mae-experiment/README.md

 ## Setup Instructions

 The demo.py and exp.py scripts are relevant to the experimental procedure.
-The following setup steps have been tested on an M1 ARM MacBook.
+The following setup steps have been tested on an M1 ARM-based MacBook.
 Requires Python@3.10.

 Run these the first time to create a virtual environment and install dependencies.